francisco-correa/post-card/README.md

 # post-card
-A simple PostCard in HTML
+A simple PostCard in HTML and CSS